Level 2 Background Check for Healthcare Workers Using 1 Easy Trick

 The AHCA also maintains and administers the Care Provider Background Screening Clearinghouse, specifically for screenings for positions that provide services to the elderly, persons with disabilities, and children.
 It is the official data source for the screening results specifically for candidates applying to work with these vulnerable populations.

-The state of Florida outlines in its 2021 Florida Statutes which specific offenses disqualify an individual from passing a level 2 background check.
+The state of Florida outlines in its 2021 Florida Statutes that specific offenses disqualify an individual from passing a level 2 background check.

 Some of the crimes that disqualify a potential employee include: